MikeDigitize/lazy/README.md

 ## Browser support

 IE9+ although you'll need to polyfill `Array.from` and `Array.prototype.some`.
-If you want to lazy load the `HTMLPictureElement` you'll need to polyfill it in IE ([Picturefill is recommended](https://github.com/scottjehl/picturefill)).
+If you want to lazy load the `HTMLPictureElement` you'll need to polyfill it for non-supporting browsers, IE for example ([Picturefill is recommended](https://github.com/scottjehl/picturefill)).

 ## How it works